 Online time clock software solutions can prevent such unpleasantness by notifying you as soon as an employee goes into overtime.
 In many cases, you will discover they simply forgot to clock out, and avoid an unpleasant conversation about unauthorized overtime with said employee.
 When you have genuine trust and openness with your employees, the relationship will only be better for it.
 You’ll be happier because you can truly rely on your employee, and your employee will be happier knowing that they are safe and don’t need to look over their shoulder all the time.

 5. Time and place

-Normally, when an employee is sent out into the field or to a client site, their communication with supervisors is done by phone.
+Normally, when an employee is sent out into the field or to a client site, communication with their supervisors is done by phone.
 You can roughly tell where a tech or representative started working by simple asking them where they are.
-Alternatively, you can use a mobile-based software time-clock that adds a geolocation signature to attendance records, and lets you know when your employees actually arrive at the client site.
+Alternatively, you can use a mobile-based time clock software that adds a geolocation signature to attendance records, and lets you know when your employees actually arrive at the client site.

 Don’t forget the little guy

 Time clock software has numerous advantages over pen and paper for employees as well.
 While some employees resist the transition, they are usually quick to see the advantages and make the switch to online time tracking once they are presented with how a digital time clock can actually benefit them.
 And trust us, the benefits far outweigh the outdated time tracking procedure you’ve been doing.